-March 19, 2010, has been fixed by the Board of Directors as the record date for determining shareholders entitled to vote at the Annual Meeting.
-On that date, 139,308,508 shares of the Company's common stock, par value \$.06 per share, were issued and outstanding.
+March 18, 2011, has been fixed by the Board of Directors as the record date for determining shareholders entitled to vote at the Annual Meeting.
+On that date, 142,558,829 shares of the Company's common stock, par value \$.06 per share, were issued and outstanding.
 Shareholders are entitled to one vote for each share of the Company's common stock registered in their names at the close of business on the record date.
 Abstentions and broker non-votes are counted for the purposes of determining the presence or absence of a quorum for the transaction of business.
-Abstentions and broker non-votes are not, however, counted in tabulations of votes cast on matters presented to shareholders.
+Abstentions and broker non-votes are not, however, counted in tabulations of votes cast on matters presented to shareholders, though the Board of Directors will consider abstentions in determining future actions.